w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 Advantages

 - *Can be distributed trivially*
-  - Data that should be used together (e.g., orders and details) are stored together
+  - Data that should be used together (e.g., orders and details) is stored together
 - *Facilitate the developer's job*
   - By surpassing the impedance mismatch problem